btschwertfeger/python-discord-client/README.md

 Note: We have nothing to do with Discord and have not contributed to the Discord documentation!

 # Methods

+All methods below are available via the Rest and Websocket Clients.

 ## Application